Need to talk? Call 1800 882 436.

 Key facts

-• Postpartum haemorrhage is when you lose a large amount of blood after giving birth.
-It can be serious and even life threatening.
+• Postpartum haemorrhage is when you lose more blood than usual after giving birth; which can be serious and even life threatening.

 • Postpartum haemorrhage is unpredictable and can affect anyone, so it’s important that everyone who gives birth has access to emergency medical care if needed.

-• After your baby is born, you will be offered an injection of medicine to help your uterus contract to help the placenta come out, and reduce your risk of postpartum haemorrhage.
+• After your baby is born, you will be offered an injection to help your uterus contract, help the placenta come out and reduce your risk of postpartum haemorrhage.

 What is postpartum haemorrhage?